NojemOCE/Dungeons/assumptions.md

     * Movement factor must be greater than 1.
 * Lightbulb
     * Act as walls when interacted with (cannot be walked into by moving entities)
+    * Will be turned on only when their logic condition is met.
+    * If no logic is specified, it works equivalent to an "or" logic light bulb
 * Wire ^
     * Acts like a standard floor cell (no effect when walked on or when boulder rolls onto it)
 * Switch Door
     * Has the same as the normal door - only the player can walk through if open, spiders can always walk through/over.
     * Only open by switches (key and sun stone do not work)
+    * If no logic is specified, it works equivalent to an "or" logic switch door

 Note: static entities marked with ^ are considered to be on the floor layer, which means moving entities and other statics may exist on top of them but two "floor layer" entities may not exist in the same cell, e.g. an exit cannot be on the same cell as a swamp tile.